 As demonstrated by Assange’s WikiLeaks, the clandestine nature of the bulk of ‘official’ information that was protected as ‘state security’, actually concerns matters that are hard to justify to the public, or those that are frankly illegal.
 Obvious examples, revealed by WikiLeaks, include details of war crimes in Iraq and Afghanistan, evidence of security forces overstepping their spying prerogatives, the content of secret negotiations of trade agreements, and finally proof of corruption.

-The WikiLeaks and Assange episodes have revealed that, by putting information in the hands of citizens, data also works in favour of greater transparency and democratic governance.
+The WikiLeaks and Assange episodes have revealed that, by putting information in the hands of citizens, data also works in favor of greater transparency and democratic governance.

 Meanwhile, the massive violations of private data and digital security loopholes on the part of major internet platforms have come to light in recent months.
 These are clearly not simply cases of accidents or negligence.
 Rather, they are part of the essence of the corporate model of the internet, or “surveillance capitalism”, as it has been termed.